Adversarial Preliminary Hearing – Forfeiture

 NOTICE OF APPEARANCE AND

-DEMAND FOR ADVERSARIAL PRELIMINARY HEARING
+REQUEST FOR AN ADVERSARIAL PRELIMINARY HEARING

 COMES NOW, ______________, (hereinafter “the Claimant”), as the person having a possessory, legal, and beneficial interest in $_______ in U.S. Currency or other property described as ___________, by and through the undersigned counsel, who hereby files this Notice of Appearance and Demand for Adversarial Preliminary Hearing.